The Lector Ministry

 - NOTE: If no deacon is present and if there is no Creed, go immediately to the ambo after the homily and start the intercessions as soon as the introductory prayer ends.

 - NOTE: If you use the copy of the Creed from the ambo, it can be helpful to pickup the petitions sheet at the same time, so it will already be in your hand when you turn into the ambo.

 - If no deacon is present, proclaim the intercessory prayers as thoughtfully and carefully as you do the readings.
 Pause very slightly after each petition before saying "We pray to the Lord."
 Pause again after the people’s response before beginning the next petition.

 - If no deacon is present, remain in place at the ambo with your head bowed during the Presider’s closing prayer.
 Do not back up or move away from the ambo.
 Return to your place in the assembly when the Presider's closing prayer is finished.

-NOTE: Periodically there will be an announcement for the St. Vincent de Paul Society collection.
+NOTE: Periodically there will be an announcement for the St. Vincent de Paul Society.
 If so, it will be noted at the bottom of the petitions sheet.
 This announcement should be made after the Presider's closing prayer.
-Wait until everyone is seated, make the announcement and then return to your place in the assembly.
+Wait until everyone is seated, make the announcement and then return to your place with the assembly.